Employee Scheduling for Manufacturing:

 Optimize the Schedule for Cost

-Understanding the cost implications related to shift assignments can help control labor costs.
+Understanding the cost implications related to manufacturing shift schedules can help control labor costs.
 Use workforce data to respond strategically to operational changes such as sudden spikes in demand or unexpected worker callouts.
 By having visibility into information about workers’ base pay rates, overtime status, recent work history, or other pay rate triggers, managers can schedule the most cost effective, qualified workers for each role.

 Leveraging labor cost insights during the scheduling process is an excellent way to reduce wasteful overtime, avoid overstaffing, and create an optimized schedule.